DiTo97/ai-code-sandbox/README.md

 ## Running in Docker

-You can also run AICodeSandbox inside a Docker container.
-This setup uses Docker-in-Docker (DinD) to allow the AICodeSandbox to create and manage Docker containers from within a Docker container.
+You can also run Codegen Sandbox inside a Docker container.
+This setup uses Docker-in-Docker (DinD) to allow the Codegen Sandbox to create and manage Docker containers from within a Docker container.

 Example `Dockerfile`: